BLCM/BLCMods/Borderlands 2 mods/Koby/BL2Reborn/ReadMe.txt

 If you want to experience Borderlands 2 in a new way, this modpack is exactly for you.

-As of version 1.3.3, there are 118 mods in BL2Reborn.
+As of version 1.4, there are 128 mods in BL2Reborn.
 You can find a list of all mods and their descriptions in the attached "Mod List.txt".

 Download the modpack by rightclicking the "Download" button in "BL2Reborn.txt" and "Save link as...".

+You can enable optional mods at the bottom of the modpack with the Filter Tool.

 Lots of options are hand-picked by me.
 Don't enable/disable stuff unless you know exactly what you're doing!